 Specifics on the setup for LRZ HPC systems

-In order to impose some structure on the large number of provided modules, a number of module classes has been defined, one of which each module falls into:
+In order to impose some structure on a large number of provided modules, a number of module classes have been defined, one of which each module falls into:

 - spack: modules compiled with the spack building system

 - applications: third party application programs will be entered here

 - compilers: programs for converting computer language source code to (executable) machine code

 - environment: modules for providing LRZ specific environment variables